Barbara P

 Moreover, the introduction is an excellent opportunity to captivate the reader's interest by sharing unusual facts about the book or the author.

-Every book has a unique backstory and thought process behind it.
-Your role as a writer is to uncover and explain how these factors shaped the book's narrative.
+Every book has a unique backstory and thought process behind it, and your role as a writer is to uncover and explain how these factors shaped the book's narrative.

 The summary of the book includes a broad overview of the book and its plot.
-In addition, it details the main theme and story, important points of the narrative, setting, and the whole story at large.
+In addition, it details the main theme and story, the point of the narrative, the setting, and the whole story at large.

 If you have read the book carefully, you could work on this part of writing the book report process effectively.